 One way to wrap your head around this concept is to think about input and output.
 What is the sum of the stress flowing into you and what is the sum of your outflow or healthy productivity?
 If the former exceeds the latter, then over time, you will experience a buildup of (incoming) stress, and this will become a problem.

 My advice to you is to give serious thought to the amount of stress that you experience and, if too much, increase the healthy ways that you can relieve the pressure.
 When people don’t have healthy ways to relieve stress, they will employ unhealthy ones.
-(Perhaps this is a topic I will discuss another day.)
-For now, the question is this: what does healthy stress look like?
+So, what does healthy stress look like?

 Stress can be determined by a body’s neurochemical level of the stress hormone, cortisol.
 Various measures of the hormone yield different effects, so, for example, healthy amounts of cortisol in the system help us get out of bed in the morning, feel excitement for a big game, or ask someone out on a date.
 Cortisol can also fuel the butterflies of public speaking or taking an exam, or the surge of fear we experience in a near-miss traffic accident, public embarrassment, or the jump scare of a horror movie.
 The cortisol level can also be high, and in that case, a person may experience anxiety, depression, or a fight-or-flight response.